Bigfoot Attacks! Does Bigfoot Ever Attack Humans?

 The woods are Bigfoot's domain, and just like any other animal, or human for that matter, he has an interest in protecting his turf.

-Some of us might fear Bigfoot on a primitive level, and others actively seek him out, but few people enter the woods having just received instructions from a friendly park ranger on how to avoid a Bigfoot mauling.
+Some of us might fear Bigfoot on a primitive level, and others actively seek him out, but few people enter the woods having just received instructions from a friendly park ranger on how to avoid getting eaten by Bigfoot.
 It just doesn’t happen.

 As it turns out, there certainly is anecdotal evidence that Bigfoot may act aggressively toward people, and on occasion even attack.
 Consider this article as food for thought (pun intended) for the next time you go for a walk in the woods.